derselbst/ANMP/README.md

 * support ReplayGain tags, since video game codecs don't do (instead it uses a custom approach using helper files to handle loudness normalization independently from audio formats)
 * provide a multilingual GUI; everything is done in English!

-ANMP handles audio differently than others: Instead of retrieving only small buffers that hold the raw pcm data, ANMP fetches the pcm of the whole file and puts that into memory.
-Todays computers have enough memory to hold raw pcm of even longer audio files.
+ANMP handles audio differently than others: Instead of retrieving only small buffers that hold the raw PCM data, ANMP fetches the PCM of the whole file and puts that into memory.
+Todays computers have enough memory to hold raw PCM of even longer audio files.
 Uncompressing big audio files can take a long time, though.
-Thus filling the pcm buffer is usually done asynchronously.
-When the next song shall be played, the pcm buffer of the former song is released.
+Thus filling the PCM buffer is usually done asynchronously.
+When the next song shall be played, the PCM buffer of the former song is released.

-However, ANMP also supports rendering pcm to a small buffer.
+However, ANMP also supports rendering PCM to a small buffer.
 This method will be used if there is not enough memory available to hold a whole song in memory.
 This is esp. true, if the user requests infinite playback and the underlying song supports that but doesnt specify any loop points (as it applies to emulated sound formats like the Ultra64 Sound Format (USF)).
-In this case pcm gets rendered to a small buffer.
+In this case PCM gets rendered to a small buffer.
 Whenever this method is used, there will be no seeking within the song possible though.

 Cue sheets will just add the same song file multiple times to a playlist, but with different file-offsets.